 Maximum Voltage Rating

-As the name suggests, this refers to the absolute maximum voltage spike a surge protection device can withstand before complete failure takes place.
+As the name suggests, this refers to the absolute maximum voltage spike a surge protection device can withstand before a complete failure takes place.

 Transient Voltage Suppression Diode (TVS) or Trans orb